SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 Our Conversion tool writes the vertex input graph format `org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat`.

+Always remember to specify a new directory in the output path (`-op`) flag.
+Otherwise, the computation will crash.

 ### SSSP
 We run the computation with the following command.
 It specifies the input and output format, our computation class followed by the start vertex id and the paths to the input and output files.
+You will need to replace the following
+* `<start vertex id>`,
+* `<graph file>`: The input graph filename/path to the input graph.
+Remember that this path is on the HDFS (check above on how to copy to HDFS).
+* `output folder name>`: The output folder name/output path.
+Remember that this path is on the HDFS (check above on how to copy from the HDFS).
-Make sure to set the `-w` flag to the amount of workers i.e. the amount of nodes in the cluster.
+* `<cluster size>`: Make sure to set the `-w` flag to the amount of workers i.e. the amount of nodes in the cluster!

 *We recommend copying this command in a text editor and editing it before putting it in the console..*
 ```